 Catapult Creates the Football of the Future, on Display at the 2023 Consumer Electronics Show

-/EIN News/ -- Boston, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Catapult, the global leader in sports technology solutions for elite teams, has built the first smart American football for sports teams.
-In partnership with Energous Corporation (NASDAQ: WATT), a leading developer of RF-based charging for intelligent wireless power networks, Catapult has created the football of the future with an embedded tracker that can charge wirelessly, providing the data precision that Catapult customers have come to expect from its wearables & video solutions.
+Catapult, the global leader in sports technology solutions for elite teams, has built the first smart American football for sports teams.
+In partnership with Energous Corporation WATT, a leading developer of RF-based charging for intelligent wireless power networks, Catapult has created the football of the future with an embedded tracker that can charge wirelessly, providing the data precision that Catapult customers have come to expect from its wearables & video solutions.

 The football will be on display at the 2023 Consumer Electronics Show (CES) in Las Vegas this week (#50726 Venetian Expo Hall), the world's most influential technology event.